gusleak/tabhandler/README.md

 # TabHandler
-A chrome extension aiming to support tab navigation and tab organizing.
+A chrome extension aiming to support tab navigation and organizing.

 Flip tabs left - right with Ctrl + Shift + Left / Right.
 Click icon for an overview of opened tabs (titles + URLs).